 Intensive, interdisciplinary courses taught by internationally renowned faculty

-By enrolling in a Dispute Resolution Institute course this January, you can learn valuable skills in an intentionally interdisciplinary class taught by an internationally renowned professors.
+By enrolling in a Dispute Resolution Institute course this January, you can learn valuable skills in an intentionally interdisciplinary class taught by an internationally renowned professor.
 Courses can be applied toward degree or certificate program requirements, can be taken for CLE credit, or simply for general professional development.
 Courses are limited in size to provide you with the richest experience possible.

 -